The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 - Three short lines below

-- Optional one-sentence reflection at the bottom
+- Optional closing sentence at the bottom

 How to draw it